-14 Unique Gift Ideas for Avid Travelers
+14 Unique Gift Ideas For Avid Travelers

 13. Travel Yoga Mat

-I'll admit, I was a little blown away when I realized there was such a thing as a travel yoga mat.
-But alas, they exist and they are perfect for the traveling yogi.
+I’ll admit, I was a little blown away when I realized there was such a thing as a travel yoga mat.
+But alas, they exist and are perfect for the traveling yogi.
 While most yoga mats roll up to be transported, this one is so thin it can easily be folded.

-What I like about this mat is that its folding capabilities make it perfect to fit right into a suitcase without having to check a bulky yoga mat.
-Now your buddy can do their yoga routine, no matter where they happen to be.
+What I like about this mat is its folding capabilities, which make it perfect to fit right into a suitcase without having to check a bulky yoga mat.
+So now your buddy can do their yoga routine, no matter where they happen to be.

 Click here to get this travel yoga mat.